OFFERINGS

 Boning up on Mammal Skulls Workshop

-In this hands-on workshop, we begin with a discussion of skull anatomy and how that relates to animals’ natural history including their sensory adaptations and behavioral tendencies.
-Participants are then guided in seeking out the identity of skulls using their newfound skull “tracking” skills.
+In this hands-on workshop, we begin with a discussion of skull anatomy and topography and how those aspects relate to animals’ natural history including their sensory adaptations and behavioral tendencies.
+Participants are then then guided in seeking out the identity of skulls using their newfound skull “tracking” skills.
 Multiple species of mammal skulls will be on hand as well as some reference materials.
-People are also encouraged to bring animal skulls from their own collections if they choose.
+People are also encouraged to bring mammal skulls from their own collections if they choose.

-Contact Kathy Dean if interested in scheduling a mammal skulls workshop in central New England.
+Contact Kathy Dean if you are interested in scheduling a mammal skulls workshop in central New England.

 NATURE WALKS & WILDLIFE SURVEYS